zimbres/UptimeKumaRemoteProbe/README.md

 ---

-From version > 3.0 the services configuration is not done by adding it to appsettings.json, services to be executed on the probe will be auto discovered by tags set in UK.
+**Please Note** : From version > 3.0 the services configuration is not done by adding it to appsettings.json, services to be executed on the probe will be auto discovered by tags set in UK.

 Username and Password for UK need to be set on appsettings.json "Configurations.Username/Password" also UK Url.
 Account with 2FA is not supported.